Resistance: Fall of Man: Resistance 3

 On October 11, 2009, the website Joystiq reported that a billboard advertising Resistance 3 was spotted in Shreveport, Louisiana.Resistance 3 was officially announced on August 17, 2010 during Sony's Gamescom 2010 press conference along with a live-action trailer.
 It was released in North America on September 6, 2011.

+Resistance: Burning Skies

-Resistance: Burning SkiesResistance: Burning Skies is the second spin-off in the Resistance series, developed by Nihilistic Software.
+Resistance: Burning Skies is the second spin-off in the Resistance series, developed by Nihilistic Software.
 It was released on the PlayStation Vita in May (NA, AU), June (EU) and July (JP) 2012.